filecoin-project/go-fil-markets/README.md

 master require approval of at least two maintainers.
 For the rest, please see our [CONTRIBUTING](https://github.com/filecoin-project/go-fil-components/CONTRIBUTING.md) guide.

+## Project-level documentation
+The filecoin-project has a [community repo](https://github.com/filecoin-project/community) that documents in more detail our policies and guidelines, such as discussion forums and chat rooms and  [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).

 ## License
 This repository is dual-licensed under Apache 2.0 and MIT terms.